Call 2002 (Lincoln’s Inn)

 Lucy has a background in education law and has represented clients at SENDIST and Child Support Tribunals, and she is able to draw upon her experience in that field in family work.

-Lucy is the author of Family Courts without a lawyer – a Handbook for Litigants in Person (Bath Publishing).
+Lucy is the author of ‘The Family Court without a Lawyer – A Handbook for Litigants in Person‘ (2nd edition 2014, Bath Publishing).

 In March 2011 Lucy was named one of The Times’ best legal bloggers for her Pink Tape family law blog.
 In May 2011 The Guardian described Lucy as “one of the best legal bloggers for style and content”.
-Lucy was recently awarded the Family Law Readers Commentary Award 2012, and was shortlisted for Most Innovative Family Lawyer for her writing on Pink Tape.
-Lucy also contributes to the Family Law Week Blog.
+Lucy was awarded the Family Law Readers Commentary Award 2012, and was shortlisted for Most Innovative Family Lawyer for her writing on Pink Tape.
+In October 2014 Lucy was shortlisted for a third time for the Readers’ Commentary award.
+Lucy writes for the New Statesman.

 Lucy has been actively involved since 2009 with the Family Law Bar Association, attending meetings at the House of Lords, Children’s Commissioner and the Family Justice Review Panel in respect of legal aid and family justice reform.
-She is a member of the Family Law Bar Association National Committee, Secretary to the FLBA Fees Sub Committee and editor of the FLBA Website.
+She is a member of the Family Law Bar Association National Committee and editor of the FLBA website and assistant editor of Family Affairs.

 Lucy is a Bar Pro Bono Unit panel member.